MatthewCYLau/node-express-mongodb-docker/README.md

 # Node Express MongoDB Docker

-A reference to containerise a Node Express app with Docker, with persistent database using MongoDB
+A reference project to containerise a Node Express app with Docker, with persistent database using MongoDB

 ## Installation